 Terms and Conditions

-Listservs and APA Communities discussion boards are provided by APA as a convenience to members who wish to participate in a professional forum.
-These are self-regulating communities and APA reserves the right to remove content, suspend or terminate participation of subscribers that are not recognizing these guidelines and conditions.
+APA Communities discussion boards are provided by APA as a convenience to members who wish to discuss psychiatric issues and APA matters in a professional manner.
+These are not forums for political discussion or forums for expressing personal and political beliefs.
+APA reserves the right to remove content and/or suspend or terminate participation of participants who do not abide by these guidelines and conditions.

-To report a subscriber that violates these rules, please send an email to listservesupport@psych.org with the name of the Listserv as the email's subject, the email address of the user in question and the text of the messages you are reporting in the email body.
+To report a subscriber that violates these rules, please send an email to CommunitiesSupport@psych.org with the name of the Community discussion board as the email's subject, the email address of the user in question, and the text of the messages you are reporting in the email body.

 Rules

-By using this Listserv or the APA Communities platform, participants agree to comply with the following Rules and agree that their failure to do so may result in sanctions, up to and including removal from the Listserv or platform.
-When in doubt as to whether a particular message complies with the Listserv Rules, contact the Listserv Administrator prior to distributing the message at listservesupport@psych.org.
+By using the APA Communities platform, participants agree to comply with the following Rules and agree that their failure to do so may result in sanctions, up to and including removal from the platform.
+When in doubt as to whether a particular message complies with these Rules, contact support prior to distributing the message at CommunitiesSupport@psych.org.

 • Rule 1: Subscribers will comply with all applicable U.S. law, will not use the forum for illegal purposes, including but not limited to defamation, violation of intellectual property laws, violation of antitrust or unfair competition laws, or violation of criminal laws.

-• Rule 1.1: It is usually acceptable to include a link to an article, while copying and pasting the actual text of the article may be in violation of copyright laws.
+• Rule 1.1: It is usually acceptable to include a link to an article, but copying and pasting the actual text of the article may be in violation of copyright laws.

-• Rule 1.2: Professional associations such as the APA are, almost by definition, a group of competitors that has come together to pursue common interest.
-Where those common interests involve agreements on such terms of competition as rates charged, salaries paid, and standards applicable to members of the profession, the antitrust laws apply.
+• Rule 1.2: Professional associations such as APA are, almost by definition, a group of competitors that has come together to pursue common interests.
+Where those common interests involve agreements on such terms of competition as rates charged, salaries paid, and standards applicable to members of the profession, antitrust laws apply.
 Do not post any material that:

 1. References specific fees charged or paid for professional services;